AceCFox/ez-onboard-2/README.md

 ## Deployment

-1. Create a new Heroku project
-2. Link the Heroku project to the project GitHub Repo
-3. Create an Heroku Postgres database
-4. Connect to the Heroku Postgres database from Postico
+1. From the AWS console, create a new Aurora Serverless DB cluster with PostgreSQL compatability.
+        -   name your cluster "ez-onboarding-db"
+        -  set the username to postgres (default) and the master password to a unique password (e.g. sevenapples)
+        -  write down the VPC and subnet group you host it in (you will need them later)
+        -  create a new security group that allows access on ports 5000, 433, and 80
+        -  IMPORTANT: under additional configuration create an initial database name called "ez_onboard"
+2. Once you have created the database (will take several minutes) navigate to the db's console and click "modify"
+        -  under connectivity, click the box to enable web service data api and apply cluster modifications immediately.
+        -  navigate to Query Editor from the RDS console and select add new database credentials
+        -  connect to your ez_onboard database using your cluster name, postgres username and password
+        -  verify that your connection was successful by running the auto-generated SQL line in the editor *if it was not successful, an error will show under Rows Returned
+        -  Once your connection is successful, copy and paste the SQL queries from the database.sql file in this repo and run them in the query editor.
+(Only once!)
+        - To test, run the query: ``` SELECT * FROM "device_type";``` which should return four rows!
+3.
+4.
-5. Create the necessary tables
+5.
-6. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
-7. Add environemnt variables for `USER__EMAIL` and `PASS` with the email info to send the final package from
-8. In the deploy section, select manual deploy
+6.
+7.
+8.

 ## License
 MIT Copyright (c) 2020 Amir Mussa, Ace Fox, Robert Johnson

 ## Acknowledgement
-THank you to Zef Energy for giving us the opportunity to employ or new skills and create this application.
+THank you to Zef Energy for giving us the opportunity to employ our new skills and create this application.
 Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
 Special shout out to Amir, Ace, and Rob for the hardwork put into the project.